root-ji218at/hackthebox.eu/Labs/Challenges/Forensics/Illumination/writeup.md

 ## SOLUTION

 Download the zip file provide by the challenge.
+The Password for the zip file would be `hackthebox`

-First of all I unzip the files from zip file using the command `unzip Illumination.zip`
+First of all unzip the files from zip file using the command `unzip Illumination.zip`

 ![Unzip_Files](Images/unzip_compressed_file.png)